-- "Higher complexity of biologics vs. small molecules already being considered throughout our pricing & market access policies for generics we are expecting much higher discounts." - "In Germany and the UK the complexity of biosimilars is already most widely acknowledged." - "Not sure how this reflects a sustainability criterion from a payer perspective."
+- "Higher complexity of biologics vs. small molecules already being considered throughout our pricing & market access policies for generics we are expecting much higher discounts." - "In Germany and the UK the complexity of biosimilars is already most widely acknowledged."

-"Originator manufacturers have already argued that their products are more complex vs. small molecules.
+"Not sure how this reflects a sustainability criterion from a payer perspective." - "Biosimilar pricing & market access policies should be different from generics (lower price cuts) but also different from innovators (shorter time to negotiate prices)." - "Originator manufacturers have already argued that their products are more complex vs. small molecules.
 So complexity is already being considered in the originators' price, which again is the starting point for biosimilar price negotiations."